kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-type-cleanup.md

 ## Create a Subscription with Event type consisting of alphanumeric characters

 Next, we will create a [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource.
-We're going to be listening for event of type: `order.payment-success.v1`.
+We're going to subscribe for events of the type: `order.payment-success.v1`.
 Note that `order.payment-success.v1` contains a non-alphanumeric character (i.e. hyphen `-`).

 <div tabs name="Create a Subscription" group="create-subscription">
   <details open>